Groups and Inverse Semigroups in Lambda Calculus: Related and further work

 \subsection{Inverse semigroups}

-Given a semigroup $S$, we say that $u \in S$ is \emph{regular} if there is $v \in S$ such that $uvu=u$ and that $v$ is an \emph{inverse} of $u$ if $vuv=v$ also holds.
+Given a semigroup $S$, we say that $u \in S$ is \emph{regular} if there is $v \in S$ such that $uvu=u$.
 A semigroup is called \emph{regular} if every element is regular.
-An extremely important class of regular semigroups is that of inverse semigroups.
-An \emph{inverse semigroup} is a semigroup $S$ endowed with a unary operation $(-)^*$ that satisfies:
+Moreover, we say that $v$ is an \emph{inverse} of $u$ if $uvu=u$ and $vuv=v$.
+Every element in a regular semigroup admits at least on inverse.
+An extremely important class of regular semigroups is that of inverse semigroups, in which every element admits precisely one inverse. \begin{definition} An \emph{inverse semigroup} is a semigroup $S$ endowed with a unary operation $(-)^*$ that satisfies, for all $u, v \in S$:

-for all $u, v \in S$.
-An \emph{inverse monoid} is an inverse semigroup together with a unit for multiplication.
-In an inverse semigroup $u^*$ is the unique inverse of $u$.
+An \emph{inverse monoid} is an inverse semigroup together with a unit for multiplication. \end{definition} In an inverse semigroup $u^*$ is the unique inverse of $u$.

-The prototypical example of an inverse monoid is the set $I(X)$ of partial injections on a given set $X$.
-An element $u$ is a bijection between two subsets of $X$, the domain and the range of $u$, and $u^*$ is its partial inverse.
+\begin{example} The prototypical example of an inverse monoid is the set $I(X)$ of partial injections on a given set $X$.
+An element $u$ is a bijection between two subsets of $X$, the domain and the range of $u$, and $u^*$ is its partial inverse. \end{example}

 An \emph{idempotent} in a semigroup $S$ is $u \in S$ such that $uu=u$.
 The idempotents of $I(X)$ are the partial identities.
 We denote by $E(S)$ the set of idempotents of $S$.
 In any inverse semigroup, every element of the form $uu^*$ is idempotent.
 Conversely, since if $u$ is idempotent, then $u=u^*$, idempotents are precisely those elements of the form $uu^*$.
 The last identity in \eqref{eq:inverse} says that idempotents commute.